filip26/titanium-json-ld/README.md

 >
 > There is a noticeable gap between usage and contributions.
 This highlights a challenging reality for open-source: heavy reliance on the work of developers and maintainers without adequate support in return.
 Open-source projects like this depend on the contributions of their users to remain sustainable.
 >
-> If you’ve benefited from this project, it’s time to give back.
-Open-source thrives on community support, but without contributions, the burden falls entirely on the maintainers.
-Your donation ensures this library stays alive, up-to-date, and reliable for everyone, including you.
+> **Open-source is not free labor.
+If your company profits from this library but refuses to contribute back, you’re not supporting the ecosystem—you’re exploiting it**.
+>
+> This library has been sustained through countless hours of work and resources, provided in good faith to the community.
+If your business depends on it but doesn’t give back, consider whether you deserve the benefits you’re taking.
+Support the work, or step aside for those who value collaboration and fairness.
 >
 >Don’t let open-source be taken for granted.
 Support the work that supports you.